-7-30 P (EDIT AND DISPLAY PENDING LINE)
+A-30 P (EDIT AND DISPLAY PENDING LINE)

-Edits and displays the pe ending line.
+Edits and displays the pending line.

-·

-preserve existing text, text, and a non-printin characters.
-If no edit composed of delimiters used as place holders to , new text to be inserted or to replace existing ng control command to replace, insert or delete tstring is specified, then the existing pending elimiters must be the current prompt character- er is a slash).
+P [editstring] editstring The editstring can be composed of delimiters used as place holders to preserve existing text, new text to be inserted or to replace existing text, and a non-printing control command to replace, insert or delete characters.
+If no editstring is specified, then the existing pending line is displayed.
+(Delimiters must be the current prompt characterdefault prompt character is a slash).
+EXAMPLE: FILEA contains the following two lines of text: LINE ONE.

-EXAMPLE:

-FILEA contains the follo wing two lines of text:

-LINE ONE.
 LINE TWO.

-The following edit sessi on demonstrates use of the "P" command.

-:RU,EDITR SOURCE FILE?
-FMGR Command to run EDITR.

-/FILEA File to be edited.

-LINE ONE.
-EDITR responds with first line of file.

-/P Display pending line.

-LINE ONE.
-Pending line displayed.

-/P////FIRST.
-Edit pending line and display new pending line.

-LINE FIRST.
-EDITR responds with new pending line.

-/ER End edit session replacing old

-, version of FILEA with edited version.

-END OF EDIT EDITR response indicating edit session is over.

-COMMENTS:
+The following edit session demonstrates use of the "P" command. :RU,EDITR -----FMGR Command to run EDITR.
+SOURCE FILE? /FILEA -----File to be edited. -----EDITR responds with first line of file.
+LINE ONE. -----Display pending line. /P LINE ONE. -----Pending line displayed. /P////FIRST. -----Edit pending line and display new pending line. -----EDITR responds with new pending line.
+LINE FIRST. /ER -----End edit session replacing old version of FILEA with edited version.
+END OF EDIT -----EDITR response indicating edit session is over.